ucan-wg/spec/README.md

 #### 3.2.5.4 Caveat Array

 Caveats MAY be open ended.
 Caveats MUST be understood by the executor of the eventual [invocation].
 Caveats MUST prevent invocation otherwise.
+Caveats MUST be formatted as objects.

 On validation, the caveat array MUST be treated as a logically disjunct (an "OR", NOT an "and").
 In other words: passing validation against _any_ caveat in the array MUST pass the check.
 For example, consider the following capabilities: